Indulekha Bringha Hair Oil Review

 Though I would have liked to have seen more growth in certain areas, I can confidently say that Indulekha oil has provided decent results with hair growth.

 Let me add details.

-- Applying Indulekha oil has made my hair strands look thicker and healthier than they were before, adding a bit of volume to my hair in general.
+- Applying Indulekha oil has made my hair strands look slightly thicker than they were before, adding a bit of volume to my hair in general.

 Overall, the results so far have been quite encouraging that I would consider sticking to this treatment for some more weeks.

 Many positive reviews had this thing in common and I think it’s true to an extent.
-I can expect to get better results with it if I start applying it more frequently (than I do right now), and keep a watch on my diet.
+I can expect to get better results with it if I keep a watch on my diet and start applying it more frequently (than I do right now), and.